Improve Your Aim in Apex Legends

 So how can you improve your skill and join the elite group of players at the very top of the game?
 Maybe you want to start streaming or play competitively?

-The second section would cover the basics of aiming technique.
+The second section will cover the basics of aiming technique.

 The third section will focus on how to improve your aim through practice and training.
 Needless to say, if you want to get to elite levels this is essential.
 You won't get there through just playing games.
 Many of the best FPS game players (Apex Legends included) spend hours on dedicated practice (as you would in any other sport).